 Greater Richmond Convention Center

 The Greater Richmond Convention Center is the premier tradeshow and exhibit center in the area.
 Broken into three major exhibit halls the center provides over 700,000 square feet of exhibit spacing.
 The facility also offers 32 full sized meeting rooms and full-sized lecture hall.
 Additionally, the facility is located within close proximity to the downtown area and within transportation hubs.
 Finally, the facility offers multiple major parking garages and four major hotels within the area.
+Overall, this facility is great for any sized show!

 Contact us today to review your needs for trade show display purchase or trade show exhibit rentals for your next trade show in Richmond.
 Come check us out!